zacharyvunguyen/finsight-ai-nguyen/README.md

 ## 🌟 Features

 - PDF document upload with duplicate detection to Google Cloud Storage
+- Secure document handling with authenticated access only
 - Structured (tables) and unstructured (text) data extraction using LlamaParse
 - Vector embeddings generation and storage with Pinecone
 - Context-aware document querying using LangChain and LlamaIndex